 Mueller Water Products operates ten manufacturing facilities located in the United States, Israel and China.
 These manufacturing operations include foundry, machining, fabrication, assembly, testing and painting operations.
 Not all facilities perform each of these operations.
 Our existing manufacturing capacity is sufficient for anticipated near-term requirements.
-In order to meet longer-term capacity requirements and modernize some production facilities, we have expanded the large valve casting capabilities at the facility located in Chattanooga, Tennessee, and added a new facility nearby in Kimball, Tennessee to expand domestic manufacturing capabilities for specialty large valves.
-Additionally, our new brass foundry in Decatur, Illinois, is nearly complete and will replace our existing brass foundry there.
-Our foundries use both lost foam and green sand casting techniques.
+To meet longer-term capacity requirements and modernize some production facilities, we have expanded the large valve casting capabilities at the facility located in Chattanooga, Tennessee, and added a new facility nearby in Kimball, Tennessee to expand domestic manufacturing capabilities for specialty large valves.
+Additionally, our new brass foundry in Decatur, Illinois, is operational and in the first half of our fiscal 2025, we expect to close our old brass foundry that was built in the 1900s.
+Our foundries use both lost foam and green sand-casting techniques.
 We use the lost foam technique for fire hydrant production in our Albertville, Alabama facility and for iron gate valve production in our Chattanooga, Tennessee facility.
-The lost foam technique has several advantages over the green sand technique, especially for high-volume products, including a reduction in the number of manual finishing operations, lower scrap levels and the ability to reuse some of the materials.
+The lost foam technique has several advantages over the green sand technique, especially for high-volume products, including a reduction in the number of manual finishing operations, lower scrap rates and the ability to reuse some of the materials.